 Daniel is dead.

 Daniel was my brother.
 Daniel IS my brother.
 He was only 3 months older than I and joined my life with my parents adopted him at the age of 19 months.
 From that first day we were inseparable.
 My parents called us their twins.
 In fact, our family Dr was so impressed that we behaved like actual twins without being biologically twins that we had special testing done when we were toddlers.
 We had our own spoken language and an emotional, almost telepathic connection, that even into adulthood, we could read each other’s thoughts and I knew, intuitively, when he was in trouble and needed me.
 In the event that somebody is accused of a medication wrongdoing in Boston, the courts will mull over a few components including the kind of medications that were under lock and key, the amount had, why the medication was under lock and key, and if minors were included.
-You can get redirected here for best advice.
+You can get redirected here for best advice, with the help of a personal injury lawyer or a wrongful death attorney.

 He was my first friend.
 My best friend.
 The one person in the world who had lived my history step for step.
 And yet we were very different, he and I. Daniel was all dare.
 He ran at life with 150%, full-bore all the time.
 I am more conservative, more calculated and less impulsive.
 I played by the rules and coloured inside the lines, while Daniel spent his life breaking rules and smudging lines

 My addiction to rescuing him was as strong as his addiction to use drugs and alcohol – and both did so to mask our pain.
 And in the deep recesses of my heart I guess I always knew that things would end up this way.
 But no matter what it takes, it is my responsibility to look after him and help with addiction he has going into.
 That is how I value a family.
 I would ultimately lose him to “the life”, but I battled on, hoping that I could choose the ending to our story.